kingobw/trainingtest/README.md

 # Hello!
-My name is FE King.
+No one is perfect.
+I, FE King, need to edit this file on my-branch.

 This is my second (well first for lesson) exercise creating a repo.

 I will add more information here as time goes on.